korovindn/putin-weather/README.md

-A simple weather app with PUTIN
+A simple weather app, but with PUTIN.